calebjmatthews/endless-desert/concept.md

   - Omelet = Ingredient + Egg + Water
   - Cake = Ingredient + Wheat + Milk + Egg + Water
   - Oil and spice can be added to any recipe to increase quality
   - Adjectives come from a spice used in the dish (or oil), then the main ingredient used in the dish.
-"Plain" is used if there is no spice or oil.
-"Spiced" is used if there is more than one spice.
-For example, Lentils + Water + Olive Oil = "Rich Lentil Soup", Fish + Wheat + Water + Peppercorns = "Peppered Fish Pie", Onion + Egg + Water = "Plain Onion Omelet"
+"Plain" is used if there is no spice or oil, "Tasty" is used if there is oil but no spice, and "Spiced" is used if there is more than one spice.
+For example, Lentils + Water + Olive Oil = "Tasty Lentil Soup", Fish + Wheat + Water + Peppercorns = "Peppered Fish Pie", Onion + Egg + Water = "Plain Onion Omelet"

 Tabs:
   - Map, showing locations of each building and the river running through the middle